houby-studio/open-gamers-library/README.md

 ## Supported platforms

 - Windows
-  - Non-admin exe
-  - MSI
+  - Exe setup
+    - user-install to **AppData** (Admin rights NOT required)
+    - machine-install to **Program Files** (All Users)
-  - AppX
+  - Portable exe
 - macOS
   - DMG
   - Pkg
 - Linux
+  - AppImage
+  - Flatpak
   - RPM
   - deb
-  - Flatpak
+  - snap
-  - Snapcraft
+  - pacman
 - All platforms
   - Zip
   - Source code

 # Updating

-- Automatic updates for Windows and macOS via update.electronjs.org
+- Automatic updates for Windows (Exe installer) and Linux (AppImage)

 - Download new version from [Github][1]

 # Using

-- install and run downloaded application and start using it!
+- install/launch downloaded application and start using it!
 - customize background colors/wallpaper
 - select source games folder, insert metadata (manually or automatically)
 - browse, filter, rate and play your games